Love Island 2020 music – all the songs featured on the winter series soundtrack

 - Keep Awake – London Grammar

-- Carry Me Up – Oliver Heldens & Firebeatz & Schella feat.
+- Raise Me Up – Oliver Heldens & Firebeatz & Schella feat.
 Carla Monroe

 - Low Key – Ally Brooke feat.
 Tyga